Question

 Ticket created via Web Widget (Classic)

-In the creation event of the ticket, you can find the URL where the ticket was submitted as well as the browser details of the requester.
+In the creation event of the ticket, you can find the URL from which an end user submitted the ticket as well as the browser details of the requester.

 API